Giving feedback and coaching staff to perform better can be absolutely vital to your team’s morale and success rates.

 Never make it personal.
 If you’re too close to the person or the issue that needs to be addressed, we recommend getting somebody else to deliver feedback.
 Never let your judgement be clouded by personal feelings and friendships - it will make your feedback far less effective and may have wide-reaching impacts on other team members.

 Never overstate your feedback.
 Through nerves or frustration it can be all too easy to repeat yourself incessantly when it comes to giving feedback.
 It’s critical, with some personality types, to reiterate positive affirmations, because of a lack of self-belief, but for the most part, give your feedback and only give it once.

 Particularly for negative feedback, you should always bear in mind how to give the listener something to act upon.
-Your feedback needs to be based on tangible reasons and have actionable, proactive possibilities for resolving the issue or concern.
+Your feedback needs to be based on tangible reasons and offer actionable, proactive possibilities for resolving the issue or concern.
 Leave your listener with guidance for moving forward and improving their behaviour.

-Not only should you consider how you say your feedback, you should think about other elements of the delivery - including timing and setting.
+Not only should you consider how you say your feedback, but you should also think about other elements of the delivery - including timing and setting.
 Who needs to be present and when is best to do it?
 Think about the individual's workload and the positive/negative impact on other areas your feedback might have.

 It’s a two-way street

 Make it clear that the listener is welcome to share opinions and comments about the issue.
 Allow them the opportunity to balance your feedback with their own feedback about the issue.